chakrakan/shopies/README.md

 ### Option 1: Using Docker

-If you have Docker installed, you can simply pull the no hassle [production image](https://hub.docker.com/repository/docker/chakrakan/shopies/general) directly from Docker Hub:
+If you have Docker and the cli tools installed, you can simply use the no hassle deployed [production image](https://hub.docker.com/repository/docker/chakrakan/shopies/general), produced using using the config files present within the repo:

-1. Pull the image
+1. Open up your terminal and type the following to pull the image
 ```sh
 docker pull chakrakan/shopies:prod
 ```